 Nippon Paint Group possesses a broad open innovation network with universities and academic research institutions worldwide.
 In 2020, the strategic research partnership with The University of Tokyo was initiated, with the University of Tokyo & Nippon Paint joint laboratory established.
-The partnership aims to create innovative coating technologies in three fields, infectious disease risk reduction, and contribution to smart society.
+The partnership aims to create innovative coating technologies in three fields, infectious disease risk reduction, social cost and environment burden control, and contribution to smart society.
 In Singapore, NIPSEA Group has been collaborating with the research institutes of ASTAR (Agency for Science, Technology and Research) for decades.
-Recently, NIPSEA Group has strategically joined hands with ASTAR to develop disruptive technologies in the fields of smart surface enabling autonomous driving, and applying
+Recently, NIPSEA Group has strategically joined hands with ASTAR to develop disruptive technologies in the fields of smart surface enabling autonomous driving, and applying artificial intelligence in coating research.